 - Along with the headteacher/principal, ensuring ECTs are registered for statutory induction

-- Working with the ECT to organise and implement a personalised programme of support and monitoring that accounts for their identified needs, strengths, the government teaching standards and the Early Career Framework (ECF) inc. ensuring ECF engagement by the ECT and mentor
+- Working with the ECT to organise and implement a personalised programme of support and monitoring that accounts for their identified needs, strengths, the government teaching standards and ensuring Early Career Framework (ECF) engagement by the ECT and mentor

 - Providing/coordinating guidance and effective support for the ECTs development throughout statutory induction; undertaking regular progress reviews and two formal assessments during the total induction period e.g, assessment at the end of year 1 and final assessment at the end of year 2